After School Satan: History

-During the January 2022 relaunch, besides clubs in Moline, Eaton, and Lebanon, Ohio, TST attempted to start a club in Dillsburg, Pennsylvania.
-The Northern York School Board denied this request, in part because the Christian club that operated at a district elementary school met off campus during school hours, not on campus after dismissal, which ASSC wished to do.
+During the 2022 relaunch, besides clubs in Moline, Eaton, and Lebanon, Ohio, TST attempted to start a club in Dillsburg, Pennsylvania.
+The Northern York School Board denied this request during a contentious board meeting, ostensibly because the Christian club that operated through a district elementary school met off campus during school hours, not on campus after dismissal, which ASSC wished to do.
 TST responded in the fall of 2022 by opening the Hellion Academy of Independent Learning (HAIL).
-It is identical to the ASSC except that it meets off-site during school hours.
-Besides Dillsburg, TST hosts a HAIL group in Bristol, Tennessee.
-A group previously met in Marysville, Ohio.
+It was identical to the ASSC except that it met off-site during school hours.
+Besides Dillsburg, TST hosted a HAIL group in Bristol, Tennessee and Marysville, Ohio.

-TST also supports student-run High School Satan Clubs (HSSC) in Las Vegas, Nevada, and Michigan City, Indiana.
-An HSSC previously met in Olathe, Kansas.
+TST also supported student-run High School Satan Clubs (HSSC) in Las Vegas, Nevada, Michigan City, Indiana, and Olathe, Kansas.

 In 2024, The Satanic Temple began partnering with the Secular Student Alliance, an organization that promotes secular values among students, and which has lent its support to After School Satan Clubs.

 Activities

 Most club meetings feature a guest presenter who gives an interactive lesson in their area of expertise.
-Presenters have included artisans, authors, biologists, electricians, geologists, journalists, social workers, and zoologists.
+Presenters have included artisans, authors, bakers, biologists, electricians, geologists, journalists, musicians, painters, social workers, and zoologists.

-Images from the summer session of the After School Satan Club in Binghamton, New York.

 Besides the interactive lesson, children choose a science experiment or art project to complete.
 Science projects have included making operational miniature windmills, creating artificial snow, completing electronic circuits, and planting and watering seeds to see how they grow throughout the year.
 Sample art projects have included assembling a snow globe, making a birdhouse, fashioning an animal puppet, and painting friendship rocks.

 During the summer session, clubgoers meet at an area business or non-profit for such activities as pottery making, stargazing, and playing board games with nursing home residents.